Workforce | Social Equity | Resilience | Diversity & Inclusion

 Why focus on social equity and resilience?
-Organizations that consider their communities, that support their workers, and that consider ways they can continuously improve access for those undeserved or underrepresented are more likely to survive in the face of difficulty; developing leaders who are self-reflective and empowered to do their best results in organizations that are responsive and accountable to their communities.
+Organizations that consider their communities, that support their workers, and that consider ways they can continuously improve access for those underserved or underrepresented are more likely to survive in the face of difficulty.
+Developing leaders who are self-reflective and empowered to do their best results in organizations that are responsive and accountable to their communities.
 Community Resilience & Social Equity Lab creates community supports through our Resilience Incubator and with organizations through our Technical Assistance Bureau.

-CRSE Lab uses applied gaming in its work with organizations and workforces.
-Whether it be to engage youth audiences in challenging subject matter, to destigmatize help seeking in military vets, or to create opportunities for shared understanding of diversity, equity, inclusion and belonging (DEIBJ) topics, the lab believes games have transformative power to bring people together and make communities stronger.
+We use applied gaming in our work with organizations and workforces.
+Whether it be to engage youth audiences in challenging subject matter, to destigmatize help seeking in military vets, or to create opportunities for shared understanding of DEIBJ topics, we believe games have transformative power to bring people together and make communities stronger.

 How to Engage with Community Resilience & Social Equity Lab

-If organizations need to translate evidence-based research into practical community level impacts then partnering with Community Resilience & Social Equity Lab can support their goals.
-The lab provides research, practice, and technical assistance while partnering to create programs, products and opportunities for resilience and social equity.
+If you need to translate evidence-based research into practical community level impacts, then partnering with Community Resilience & Social Equity Lab can support your goals.
+We provide research, practice, and technical assistance while partnering to create programs, products and opportunities for resilience and social equity.

-If organizations wish to discuss collaborations please reach out.
+If you wish to discuss collaborations, please reach out to us!
 Community Resilience & Social Equity Lab responds to request for proposals three to four times per year (November for January and beyond engagements, March for May and beyond engagements, July for August and beyond engagements.
 We also respond by invite outside of these months depending on the opportunity and our current client demands).

 Over two decades Dr. Brady’s approach to centering the strengths and needs of vulnerable communities has resulted in programs that meet the community while growing professional capacity.
-Past projects include:
+Projects include: